⭐素地作り?施釉・せゆ?《九谷焼》英語でネイティブの腑に落ちる工房案内!通訳ガイドが分り易く解説

 《英語》

-1. The methods of molding from clay can be divided into rokuro molding using a throwing, cast molding, and hand molding, depending on the intended use of the finished product.
+1. The methods of shaping clay can be divided into rokuro molding (wheel throwing), casting, and hand molding, depending on the intended use of the finished product.

-2. Rokuro milding is the orthodox method of making circular vessels, in which a lump of wedged clay is formed by turning it on a throwing.
+2. Rokuro molding is the traditional technique for creating circular vessels, where a lump of wedged clay is shaped by rotating it on a potter’s wheel.

 《日本語》